 What I wish I knew about birth control

 I’m not sure if things have changed but when I was growing up birth control pills were being given out like candy.
 Nearly all the girls I knew were on birth control despite not being sexually active.
 Birth control was used to help calm down a problematic cycle or acne and other skin problems as well as preventing pregnancy.
 So when it came time for me to take birth control I really didn’t think anything of it.
 I was 21, recently married and much too young to fall pregnant.
 Everyone I knew had tried birth control with seemingly no problems at all so it was really a no brainer.
 I am not saying that birth control doesn’t work to prevent pregnancy or correct the problems it is used for.
-In many cases it really does help and can initially be a great relief for many women, but birth control works by masking the problem and not really correcting the underlying issue.
-Considering that there are so many other ways to prevent pregnancy without the use of hormones I often wonder if the long term affects are really worth it?
+In many cases, it really does help and can initially be a great relief for many women, but birth control works by masking the problem and not really correcting the underlying issue.
+Considering that there are so many other ways to prevent pregnancy without the use of hormones I often wonder if the long term effects are really worth it?

-For the most part I knew nothing about what side effects to expect with my birth control except for what I read on the little paper that comes inside the box.
+For the most part, I knew nothing about what side effects to expect with my birth control except for what I read on the little paper that comes inside the box.
 I remember reading about headaches and nausea and increased risk of cancer.
 I also remember thinking “but that won’t happen to me” and I was right.
 I never got nausea or headaches (or cancer) I got a completely different set of side effects that absolutely no one warned me about.
 I found that doctors had no idea what to do with me because my symptoms didn’t fit into the typical list of side effects.

 There was (and still is) very little information on what to expect after you stop birth control, and much of the information is outdated and not clearly understood by doctors.
 Doctors will tell you that within a few days the artificial hormones will be flushed from your system and your period will return to what it was before you took birth control.
 Depending on what form of contraception you take you should be back to your previous fertile self in no more than 6 months.
 Doctors also stress that unless you want to get pregnant there is no reason to take a “break” from birth control as your body will always return to normal.
-Of course this is hardly ever the case.
-Personally I don’t think I’ve ever met a single woman that didn’t react to contraception in some way wether big or small.
-You can read about my experience with birth control here:http://hazelandcacao.com/my-experience-with-the-implanon/
+Of course, this is hardly ever the case.
+Personally, I don’t think I’ve ever met a single woman that didn’t react to contraception in some way whether big or small.
+You can read about my experience with birth control here:https://hazelandcacao.com/my-experience-with-the-implanon/

 So in hindsight here are all the things I wish I would have known before taking hormonal birth control: